carpentries/community-facilitators-program/_episodes/02-2-feedback-in-the-carpentries.md

 ---
-title: "Part 2: Feedback in The Carpentries"
+title: "Feedback in The Carpentries"
 teaching: 0
 exercises: 0
 questions: